mevdschee/saferbq/README.md

 BigQuery's official Go SDK uses `@` for named parameters and `?` for positional parameters, but these cannot be used for identifiers in SQL statements that are escaped by backticks.
-You're forced to use string concatenation, which may cause a SQL injection vulnerability.
+You should not use string concatenation, as that opens the door to SQL injection.

 ## The Solution